AliHarp/stars-stlite-example-update/README.md

 ```
 ## Funding

+STARS is funded by the [UK Research and Innovation (UKRI)](https://www.ukri.org/) Medical Research Council's (MRC) [*Better Methods, Better Research* programme](https://www.ukri.org/opportunity/better-methods-better-research/).

-This code is part of independent research supported by the National Institute for Health Research Applied Research Collaboration South West Peninsula.
+> 🗒️ The original code from `stars-streamlit-example` is independent research supported by the National Institute for Health Research Applied Research Collaboration South West Peninsula.
 The views expressed in this publication are those of the author(s) and not necessarily those of the National Institute for Health Research or the Department of Health and Social Care.

 ## Case study model